Huisquare/nfdv/README.md

 We were able to run our pipeline on Google Cloud due to the USD$300 free credits that we received as new users in Google Cloud.

 ## Improvements from current similar pipelines
-The DeepVariant model we used is the 1.2.0 version, which is a huge advancement from v0.5.1/v0.6.1 used by [lifebit.ai](https://github.com/lifebit-ai/DeepVariant) and v1.0.0 used by [nf-core](https://github.com/nf-core/deepvariant).
+The DeepVariant model we used is the 1.2.0 version, which is a huge advancement from v0.6.1 used by [lifebit.ai](https://github.com/lifebit-ai/DeepVariant) and v1.0 used by [nf-core](https://github.com/nf-core/deepvariant).

-The model used is within the DeepVariant docker container, instead of using a model stored on cloud.
-Our pipeline is therefore more efficient in this aspect as it does not need to download the trained DeepVariant model from cloud storage.
+The model used is enclosed within the DeepVariant docker container, instead of using a model stored on cloud.
+Our pipeline is therefore more efficient in this aspect as it does not need to download an additional trained DeepVariant model from cloud storage.